TheJacksonOfGreen/ImageProc/README.txt

 Hi!
 This is our Image Processing Program that we made for Assignments 4 and 5.

-This code was primarily written by Anusha Bandaru and Jackson Green.
+This code was primarily written by Jackson Green and Anusha Bandaru.
 The exception to this is the ImageUtil.java file, which is based off of what was provided to us at the start of the project.

 colorBlock.ppm, sunset.ppm, and tester.ppm were created by Anusha Bandaru in the GIMP paint editor,